 Ruff and Tuff Turf Mix

-Ruff and Tuff Turf Mix is good for heavy traffic areas and sandy, drought areas.
+New-Improved Formula!!
+Ruff and Tuff Turf Mix is an improved mix that is a great lawn mix for heavy traffic areas, areas around buildings and sandy, drought soils.

 Ruff and Tuff Turf Mix, like all lawnseeds will establish themselves fuller year after year.